Dhar-21-06/Smart-Attendance-System-using-facial-recognition/README.md

 **2. Register New User:**

--Enter the user ID and name.
+- Enter the user ID and name.
--Capture around 100 pictures for the user profile.
+- Capture around 100 pictures for the user profile.

 **3.Take Attendance:**

--Select an existing user and click Take Attendance.
+- Select an existing user and click Take Attendance.
--A camera screen will appear, displaying the person with their identity.
+- A camera screen will appear, displaying the person with their identity.
--If the person is not in the database, it will show Unknown.
+- If the person is not in the database, it will show Unknown.

 **4. Notify Absentees:**

--The system can notify absentees based on the attendance records in the database.
+- The system can notify absentees based on the attendance records in the database.

 ## Folder Structure

--TrainingImage/ – Stores images captured for user profiles -TrainingImageLabel/ – Contains trained labels and data files -StudentDetails/ – CSV file with student information -Attendance/ – Attendance records
+- TrainingImage/ – Stores images captured for user profiles
+- TrainingImageLabel/ – Contains trained labels and data files
+- StudentDetails/ – CSV file with student information
+- Attendance/ – Attendance records
--main.py – Main program to run the system -haarcascade_frontalface_default.xml – Pre-trained Haar cascade file for face detection
+- main.py – Main program to run the system
+- haarcascade_frontalface_default.xml – Pre-trained Haar cascade file for face detection

 ## Features

--Face detection and recognition using LBPH Face Recognizer -Automatic attendance logging
+- Face detection and recognition using LBPH Face Recognizer
+- Automatic attendance logging
--Capture multiple images for accurate recognition -Unknown user detection
+- Capture multiple images for accurate recognition
+- Unknown user detection
--Absentee notification
+- Absentee notification

 ## Future Improvements
--Integration with email/SMS notifications
+- Integration with email/SMS notifications
--Web-based dashboard for monitoring attendance -Real-time analytics for student attendance patterns
+- Web-based dashboard for monitoring attendance
+- Real-time analytics for student attendance patterns

 ## Author
 **Dharshini S**